utiasSTARS/ROB498-flight/instructions/hardware/orange_cube_plus.md

 - SENS_EN_TRANGER   -> TREvo60m

-If you want the range sensor to be the source of height information then set the following parameters
+**CAUTION**: Set the following parameter only if you want the range sensor to be the source of height information directly into EKF2 running on the cube.
+If you want to access the distance sensor measurements via ROS2, then **do not** set the following parameter.

 - EKF2_HGT_REF -> Range sensor